AlphaPiece/libraries-under-sea/ef/README.md

 To remove an element, use

-To call a function for each element in the list, use
+To call a function for each element in the treap, use

-To get some information about the list, use
+To get some information about the treap, use

 Some other useful functions